CLSherrod/clsherrod.github.io/_posts/2023-09-15-smart-notes.md

 1. Summary - a summary section has a short incomplete sentence summarizing the existence of this note.
 This helps me remember what this is about without having to read the note.
 2. To do list - if this note needs additional things done
 3. Notes - as I understand more this section gets expanded

+I’ll have some examples later in this article.

 #### Types Of Notes
 1. **Journal** - I have one text file that I record daily events in that I need to remember.
 People I paid, visitors that came over, what movie I watched, etc. anything that I need to remember tomorrow or next week.
 I don’t record everything that happens in my life.
 If my wife and I rewatch an episode of Big Bang Theory to unwise from the day and laugh I don’t record that.
 I don’t record funny YouTube videos I watched.
 I only record movies and when I finish a TV show season so I can remember not to watch it again.